 The 1899 Springfield Avenue location began as a retail store and quickly established itself as a destination for homemade, authentic Polish sausages, cold cuts, and pierogi.
 A few years later, a larger store in Garfield at 800 River Drive was opened, modeled after the traditional Polish meat markets that also offer groceries, dairy, candies and prepared foods.
 A smaller third store, also in Garfield, opened in 2002 with its own butcher shop.

-Today Piast offers over 110 varieties of homemade kielbasa, hams, bacons, cold cuts, and artisan jerky produced in the Piast smokehouses.
+Today Piast offers over 100 varieties of homemade kielbasa, hams, bacons, cold cuts, and artisan jerky produced in the Piast smokehouses.
 “Everything is made according to the traditional way,” son and partner Martin Rybak explains, "The process of smoking meats is both simple and sophisticated."
-Piast's world-famous pierogi are also models of authenticity: "The dough, the filling, the stuffing, and the cooking are all entirely done by hand."
+Piast's world-famous pierogi are also models of authenticity: "The dough, the filling, and the cooking are all entirely done by hand."

 “I think that the trend is that people are going back to their roots, away from mass-production and towards locally made foods,” Mr. Rybak explains.
 “Not only does it stimulate the local economy, you know where your food is coming from.
 You know who made it.
 You can shake hands with the guys who made it.”